exorde-labs/TestnetProtocol/docs/tokenomics.md

 The Exorde Protocol uses its **Exorde Network Token (EXD) as incentives**, to align all ecosystem participants interests and maximize the reactivity, scalability, and quality of Exorde's output data & internal processes.
 A as a decentralized protocol, Exorde **allows anyone to verify** its data stream and internal WorkSystems.

+# What is a Token?

+## Utility Token

+The Exorde Network Token (EXD) is a type of token called a utility token, meaning it is used to access and pay for services within the Exorde platform.
+It acts as a form of payment that removes friction in transactions and allows for automation of the economy.
+The EXD token is necessary because it aligns the interests of all participants in the Exorde ecosystem, removes traditional payment issues, and maximizes the quality and efficiency of the data produced by the platform.

+## Is it just currency?

+A token like EXD in the Exorde Protocol cannot be replaced by fiat currency or traditional payment methods because it serves a unique purpose in the decentralized data economy.
+Unlike fiat currency, EXD is specifically designed to incentivize participation in the Exorde data pipeline and to pay for access to its data services.
+It also helps to align the interests of all participants in the ecosystem and ensure the accuracy, relevance, and quality of the output data.
+Tokens like EXD are not just a medium of exchange, but also a tool for securing and incentivizing the decentralized Exorde network, which cannot be achieved by traditional payments.

 # Key Token Utility